 EMERGENCY WATER SUPPLY FOR FIRE FIGHTING

-The emergency water source will be from a 1,800 gal. fire cistern located ~ 75 feet to the east of the structure.
-Contact the Allenspark Fire Protection District (303-747-2586) for more information and specific details.
+The emergency water source will be from a community cistern.
+The landowners will be contributing to the community cistern.
+Contact the Sugar Loaf Fire Protection District (303-442-1050) for more information and specific details.

 FUELS REDUCTION